 How We Do It:

 Residents benefit greatly from the cooperative effort between Michigan State University and Sparrow Hospital and participate in a wide variety of learning experiences.
-Sparrow Hospital is Mid-Michigan’s preeminent pediatric facility with a Level III NICU (with ACGME-accredited fellowship) and a dedicated Pediatric Emergency Department that is a Level I trauma center.
+Sparrow Hospital is Mid-Michigan’s preeminent pediatric facility with a Level III NICU (with ACGME-accredited fellowship), a 12-bed PICU, and a dedicated Pediatric Emergency Department that is a Level I trauma center.
 Residents learn to recognize and manage a wide variety of diagnoses across the spectrum of pediatric care.
-Both Sparrow Hospital and Michigan State University provide outpatient general and subspecialty clinic experiences.
+Both Sparrow Hospital and Michigan State University provide outpatient general and subspecialty clinic experiences with access to nearly 30 unique elective experiences.
 The resident continuity clinic, Cedar Pediatrics, is maintained through a partnership with the Ingham County Health Department that helps us bring comprehensive care to Lansing’s medically underserved population.

 The diversity in our clinic sites emphasizes the diversity in our patient population and the conditions we care for.
 We strive to reflect that diversity in our faculty members and the members of our resident classes.
 We work to maintain an inclusive and supportive environment that will help all residents thrive, and we are always planning new ways to recognize and combat implicit bias and expand our cultural competence.